-- Use two-factor authentication every time.
+- Use 2-factor authentication every time.

 - Use a “cold” offline wallet.
 A “hot” wallet is one that’s connected to the Internet, while a “cold” wallet is one that’s held offline.
 Having multiple physical cold wallets in separate locations is usually considered best practice.
-This is often how exchanges, business investors and other people secure the most valuable wallets.
+This is often how exchanges, traders and other people secure the most valuable wallets.

 These easy security measures, plus some common sense, can give you the upper hand over malware even if you’re not particularly tech savvy.